liuup/overleaf_vertical/Installation.md

 3. Download the extension from release, and unzip the file.

-4. Drag rhe dictionary to the extension space.
+4. Drag the dictionary to the extension space.

 <p align="center">
   <img src="./images/figure7.png" width="500">